adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 A Protected Resource under this profile MUST NOT accept access tokens passed using the query parameter method.

 A Protected Resource under this profile SHOULD verify if the client is the Authorized party (azp) when client authentication is used.
-See section [Advanced OAuth Security Options](#AdvancedSecurity) as well.
+See section [Advanced CloudEvents Security Options](#AdvancedSecurity) as well.

 **/iGov-NL**